top of page

 elsa_edited.jpg

-Elsa Oppenheimer, Preschool Directing Team and Preschool Office Administrator
+Elsa Oppenheimer, Child Care Programs Directing Team

 Elsa (she/her) joined The Schoolhouse in August of 2022 as the Preschool Office Administrator.
 For the past sixteen years, she ran a successful family child care program out of her home.
 She is well-versed in all things child development as well as the administrative side of running a child care business.
 She obtained her Vermont Birth to Pre-K Educators License in 2016 through the Peer Review process, and has participated in Act 166 from all sides since 2008.